philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 - JavaScript
 ---

-In CSS we code the same visual components over and over again &mdash; even within the same project.
-It's embarrassing how many separate times in my career I've coded a two-column layout, or tabbed navigation, or a dropdown menu, or a popup, or an icon next to some text (and the list goes on).
+In CSS we often code the same visual components over and over again &mdash; even within the same project.
+It's embarrassing how many separate times in my career I've coded a two-column layout, or tabbed navigation, or a dropdown menu, or a popup (and the list goes on).

 To deal with this problem [Nicole Sullivan](http://stubbornella.org) created the [Object Oriented CSS](https://github.com/stubbornella/oocss/wiki) (OOCSS) project.
-She suggests we find these patterns that we use over and over again and then define them once in the CSS with a class.
-Then we can use that class in the HTML each time we encounter that visual pattern.
-Essentially, we're creating a base class that other classes can extend from.
+She suggests developers identify the visual patterns they use over and over again and break them down into their reuseable parts; defining each part as a separate class.
+Those classes can then be used together in the HTML to build complex UI components.

-OOCSS has been around for a while, and it's widely accepted as a sound approach to building websites.
+OOCSS has been imlemented on many large projects and is widely accepted as a sound approach to building websites.
 Yet, it always seems to be under attack from developers who don't want a lot of classes in their HTML.
 To them it's ugly and unmanageable.

 If you've read anything I've written about OOCSS, you probably know where I stand on this issue, but where I stand isn't important.
 Instead I want to acknowledge that both sides of the debate have valid concerns, and hopefully we can find a way to address those concerns instead of just taking sides.